MikeDigitize/inheritance/README.md

 # Inheritance
-A proof of concept for a new inheritance pattern in JavaScript
+Experiments with inheritance patterns in JavaScript.

 The motivation behind this was I wanted to create a wrapper around an API that needed some love / syntactic sugar.
 There was lots of stuff that I could do with this API.
 First, just make it easier and friendlier to use.
 This would be like a base class - a lightweight convenient wrapper around the API that would let people use it without extra features they didn't need.